oguzatas/mood-based-music-generation/README.md

 - **Multi-language Support**: Internationalization ready (i18n)
 - **Comprehensive Logging**: Detailed activity logs for debugging and monitoring

+### Genetic Algoritm Implementation

+Current Setup:
+The Genetic Algorithm evolves the latent vectors that are input into the MusicVAE model.
+It does not modify the model’s weights.

+Result:
+The model itself is not being trained.
+Instead, the GA is used to search for the best possible inputs (latent codes) that produce outputs matching a defined fitness function (e.g., mood, BPM, musicality).

+Limitation:
+The musical “style” and generative capabilities of the MusicVAE model are fixed.
+The GA only explores what the pretrained model is already capable of generating—it does not expand or alter that capability.

 ## Prerequisites

 ### System Requirements